gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 * there is no centralized controller of the choreographed events,
   > Similar to _Linux_ based pipeing: `process1 | process2 | process3`
 * each step can be optimized for its sole function,
-* reduced reliability, lower complexity and cost
+* reduced reliability, lower complexity and cost.

 Use cases can be
 * distributed systems with independent teams react to the same event without direct coordination.
 Prevents tight coupling and supports diverse tools, languages, and processes,
 * alternative cascades where an event may trigger multiple follow-up steps in parallel or conditionally.
-Choreography avoids complex and messy orchestration logic
+Choreography avoids complex and messy orchestration logic.
 ### Orchestrated
 Events rely on a centralized orchestrator that controls the sequence of steps in a process.
 Since the steps are usually known in advance, the orchestrator can invoke them as needed and pull results asynchronously from services or a state store.
 Each step remains isolated and independent, without needing awareness of the others.

 Use cases can be
 * sequential processing where steps must happen in order, e.g. get credit score before approval,
 * command workflows where each step depends on the previous one and messages are non-blocking,
-*
+* response aggregation when multiple steps require responses, the orchestrator collects and compiles them into a master status.

+It

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTY1MDY4OTMsLTE1MDYwMjY0NjUsNj
-cyOTc1MDkxLDEzMTQyMDg2MTIsMTI0OTAxOTAwMyw1NzQxMDMw
-MTMsNDI3MzI5NTAzLC0xOTY3MjQ4MTM2LDE1NDM1MDM5NzQsLT
-E0NDAxNTc0MzEsLTE5NDMzNDc0OTYsLTEzMzgwMDU4ODgsNzA3
-MjcyNzQ1LC00NDA1NzUxNjYsLTIwNjcyNzUzNzhdfQ==
+eyJoaXN0b3J5IjpbLTE2NTIxMjQyNDEsLTEzMTY1MDY4OTMsLT
+E1MDYwMjY0NjUsNjcyOTc1MDkxLDEzMTQyMDg2MTIsMTI0OTAx
+OTAwMyw1NzQxMDMwMTMsNDI3MzI5NTAzLC0xOTY3MjQ4MTM2LD
+E1NDM1MDM5NzQsLTE0NDAxNTc0MzEsLTE5NDMzNDc0OTYsLTEz
+MzgwMDU4ODgsNzA3MjcyNzQ1LC00NDA1NzUxNjYsLTIwNjcyNz
+UzNzhdfQ==
 -->